Cam-4587/Zen-life-yoga-1/README.md

 ![alt text](<images/read_me_images/read_me_about_us_section.png>)

 Underneath the About us section is a selection of flip cards that surround a header saying 'Types of yoga that we offer'.
-The flip cards tell you the type of yoga at the front and then a description of that type of yoga at the back.
-The flip cards are a hover mechanism so when you hovering the cursor over the card reveals its description and removing the cursor flips the card back over to show its name.
+The flip cards tell you the type of yoga at the front and then a description of that type of yoga at the back and are activated by clicking on the flip card to reveal its description.

 ![alt text](<images/read_me_images/read_me_flip_card_section.png>)